salman-uq2024/web-to-sheets/docs/ops.md

 ## Logging

 Logging is central to observability, capturing config loads, scraping progress, errors, and export confirmations.
-The tool uses a structured logger (`src/core/logger.py`) that writes to timestamped files in `logs/`.
+The tool uses the standard library `logging` module (`src/core/logger.py`) to write timestamped files to `logs/` and mirror the same output to stdout.

 ### Configuration
 - Set `LOG_LEVEL` in `.env` (default: `INFO`): Options include `DEBUG` (verbose, for troubleshooting), `INFO` (standard operations), `WARNING` (non-critical issues), `ERROR` (failures only).
-- Logs are rotated automatically with filenames like `web-to-sheets-YYYYMMDD-HHMMSS.log`.
+- Each run emits to a fresh file named like `logs/20241003_120000.log`.
-- Console output mirrors file logs at the set level for interactive runs.
+- Console output mirrors file logs at the set level for interactive runs, making demos easy to follow.

 ### Viewing Logs
 Tail the latest log for real-time monitoring: